Summary

 • Positive for Hepatitis B or Hepatitis C

 • Females of childbearing potential must be willing and able to use appropriate contraception for duration of trial and for 6 months following final AB-101 dose.
-Males must be sterile or commit to using appropriate contraception until at least 4 months following lymphodepleting chemotherapy.
+Males must be sterile or commit to using appropriate contraception until 90 days following the final dose of AB-101.

 • Individuals who are pregnant or lactating are ineligible.